Eloise (Paul Ryan song): Recording

 The backing track was recorded at Music Works Studios in London on 14 and 15 October 1985.
 There were due to be a further two days of recording at the studios, but they were cancelled due to a death in one of the band's family.
 The band were very committed to touring, so were unable to continue recording for a while.
 Recording finally continued on 23 November at Eel Pie Studios, and was finished by the next day.
 It was then mixed at Swanyard Studios with the help of Stuart Bruce.

-Steve Kutner, who signed the Damned to MCA, has said that "it was a nightmare track to record", being "originally twice as long as what came out".
-Scabies was not convinced by the song and has said that "it never sounded finished to me" and Roman Jugg has said that Vanian had ended up calling MCA to ask them not to release it.
+Steve Kutner, who signed the Damned to MCA, said that "it was a nightmare track to record", being "originally twice as long as what came out".
+Scabies was not convinced by the song and said that "it never sounded finished to me" and Roman Jugg said that Vanian had called MCA to ask them not to release it.

+Reception

+In Smash Hits, Janice Long wrote, "Paul Ryan's 60s hit pales into insignificance as the Damned go way over the top with the production and Dave Vanian's booming voice."